 - Find your motivators.
 Motivation comes differently to everyone.
 Learn what your intrinsic motivators are.
-Intrinsic motivators are things which you find personally rewarding – perhaps you really want to know more about a subject which is linked to a future career option, or maybe you enjoy having a strong purpose.
-On the other hand, extrinsic motivators can still work (though are less effective).
+Intrinsic motivators are things which you find personally rewarding – perhaps you really want to know more about a subject which is linked to a future career option, or maybe you enjoy having a definite purpose.
+On the other hand, extrinsic motivators can still work (though they are less effective).
 These might include rewarding yourself for meeting a goal or the promise of attaining a certain achievement.

 - Set clear goals.
 Goal setting can help set your studies on track.
 Try setting smaller goals and bigger goals and hold yourself accountable by writing them down somewhere visible.

 - Get on top of your time management.
 Time gets away from the best of us.
 Consider keeping a daily planner if you often find yourself running out of time, and prioritise the most important tasks.

 - Pay attention to stress.
 High school can be a stressful time.
 Many students try to ignore stress, but it is in fact worth paying attention to your stressors.
 If you are struggling, do seek out help for mental health.

 - All things in moderation.
 Don’t believe people who say that in late high school, you can only pick two between study, socialising and sleep.
 This is untrue!
 If you maintain a balanced lifestyle, you can still keep doing everything you enjoy doing.
 Make sure to take time off social media if that is too much of a distraction to your studies.
 At the same time, you still need breaks from study.